-This study examined the accuracy of four different machine-learning classifiers for LULC classification using Landsat 8 (OLI/TIR satellite image with the aim of eliciting the best of all the classifiers.
-Four different classes were identified i.e. Settlement, Bare land, Vegetation and Waterbody.
-The results showed that the area coverage of each LULC class varies under different classifiers.
-The LULC classification was subjected to an accuracy assessment analysis, using the overall accuracy and Kappa coefficient as statistical parameters for comparative analysis.
-At the end, the Kappa coefficient and overall coefficient showed changes in the accuracy of each LULC classifier.
+This study examined the accuracy of four different machine-learning classifiers for LULC classification using Landsat 8 (OLI/TIR) satellite image to elicit the best of all the classifiers.
+Settlement, bare terrain, vegetation, and waterbody were recognized as four distinct classes.
+The results revealed that under different classifiers, the area coverage of each LULC class varied.
+An accuracy assessment of the LULC classification was performed, with the total accuracy and Kappa coefficient as statistical metrics for comparison.
+In the end, the Kappa coefficient and overall coefficient showed changes in the accuracy of each LULC classifier.
 Both Kappa coefficient and Overall accuracy analysis showed that RF has the highest accuracy of all classifiers applied to LULC modelling in the study area.